-When looking to execute their remote cash capture activities effectively and efficiently, in 2011 retailers are focusing their efforts on two key areas.
+To improve their remote cash capture activities, retailers are focusing their efforts on a few key areas.

-by Ed McGunn
+By Ed McGunn

 s part of our continuous effort to keep abreast of retailers' remote cash capture improvement priorities, we conduct multiple surveys during the year.
 They go out to a number of industry segments including specialty retail, fast casual restaurants, quick serve restaurants, and c-stores.

-In 2010, after compiling the results of 12 surveys, the top two cash-handling priorities were: 1) reduce cash shrinkage (the number one issue to 52% of respondents); and 2) increase staff productivity (48%).
-These findings were reinforced by another survey we conducted in 2011 focused on c-stores.
-The two most serious cash handling issues to c-stores were inefficient cash handling and cash shrinkage from internal theft (69% and 64% respectively).
-Importantly, it does not look like either of these two issues is going away; more than 80% of respondents thought the seriousness of each issue has remained the same or increased since last year.
+In 2011, after compiling the results of nine surveys, we saw a slight shift in the top cash handling priorities.
+Deterring Robberies and Burglaries went from third place in 2010 to first place in 2011 (44% of the respondents had this as their first or second priority in 2011); Reduce Cash Shrinkage moved from first place in 2010 to second place in 2011 (first or second priority to 43% of respondents in 2011); and Increase Staff Productivity went from second to third place in 2011 (first or second to 41% of respondents in 2012, focused on c-stores.
+The two most serious cash handling issues to c-stores were cash shrinkage from internal theft and inefficient cash handling (64% and 63% respectively).
+Importantly, it does not look like either of these two issues is going away; over 80% of the c-store respondents thought the seriousness of each issue has remained the same or increased since last year.

+Smart Safes Tackle Cash Handling Issues

-Staff productivity, or inefficient cash handling, focuses on remote cash capture activities performed by retail staff during normal daily operations ... specifically the time employees spend counting cash, recounting cash, reconciling discrepancies, making bank deposits, and trying to determine accurate cash positions.
-Unfortunately we all understand cash shrinkage from internal theft.
-Retailers know that addressing these two issues can have a direct impact on profitability.
+Staff productivity, or inefficient cash handling, focuses on remote cash capture activities performed by retail staff during normal daily operations.
+Specifically, this includes the time employees spend accepting cash, counting cash, depositing cash, recounting cash, reconciling discrepancies, making bank deposits, and trying to determine accurate cash positions.
+Unfortunately, we all understand cash shrinkage from internal theft.
+Retailers know that addressing these issues can have a direct impact on profitability.